JeixHuang/JeixHuang.github.io/_pages/about.md

 He has been studying at BUAA since 2022, working towards his Bachelor's Degree.
 Currently a sophomore, he ranks in the top 5% of his grade.
 He has already secured a guaranteed place for further studies and is keen on pursuing a Master's Degree or a direct PhD starting in September 2025, under the 2026 intake.

-His research interests also include Multimodal, Embodied-ai and safety.
+His research interests also include Multimodal, Embodied-ai, Robotics and Safety.

 His strengths lie in his excellent mindset, ample self-motivation, passion for research, and strong planning abilities.